Floating-Island/UE4-TDD-CI_Testing/README.md

 - I use node 'master' because I have only one pc for Jenkins.
 - I use a custom workspace (and at the beginning of the disk) because the Unreal Build Tool has problems with long filenames.
 - The environment variables are used as parameters, to avoid hardcoding.
 - BuildWithoutCooking.bat it's used to build the project.
-I don't use cooking because I think that process should be made when in production.
+I don't use cooking because I think that process should be made in continuous delivery.
 - It's not necessary to create the Visual Studio files because we don't do anything with Visual Studio, we run the tests using the Unreal Automation Tool.
 - TestRunnerAndCodeCoverage uses OpenCppCodeCoverage (which does the code coverage) attached to the Unreal Engine Editor (which does the tests run).
 - TestRunnerAndCodeCoverage.bat assumes that you have a separate folder for tests (\Tests).
 This could be changed hardcoding it or adding another parameter to the batch file.